Monday, November 30, 2009

 2 potatoes, peeled and cut in two-three pieces

-Spices: 1tsp cumin seeds, 2 bay leafs, freshly ground black pepper and some fresh chopped coriander leaves.
+Spices: 1 tsp cumin seeds, 2 bay leafs, freshly ground black pepper

 Yoqimli ishtaha!!!
 (Bon appetite in Uzbek)